opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

   before others.
 - `pathComparator` - The ability to set a sort order based on departure or arrival should be the domain of the API rather than the search.
-- `startingTransitStopId` - duplicative with fromPlace
+- `startingTransitStopId` - this is redundant, as the same thing can be achieved with fromPlace
-- `onlyTransitTrips` - the new feature for specifying access, egress, transit and direct mode replace the need for this parameter.
+- `onlyTransitTrips` - it is now possible to specify access, egress, transit and direct modes separately, making this parameter unnecessary.

 #### Parameters that have changed